 Allow the mattress to rest for up to 24 hours, if feasible, to thoroughly dry (plan to sack out on the sofa or another bedroom that night).
-If time is of the essence, you may hurry things up by using a fan or a hairdryer on the cool setting.
+If time is of the essence, you may hurry things up by needing a fan or a hairdryer in the cool setting.

 Vacuum up the baking soda and make the bed after the mattress is totally dry.
 You’ll sleep well knowing your mattress is stain-free and daisy-fresh!

 You should clean the mattress at least once every six months.
 If you have the time, you should clean it completely every three months.
 If a stain appears, treat it right away to prevent it from setting.